-Property, Plant, and Equipment, Net
+Property, Plant, and Equipment

 Plant facilities are stated at cost at the date of acquisition or at fair value at the date of donation in the case of gifts.
 Capital equipment is tangible personal property having a useful life of one year or more and an acquisition cost of \$5 thousand or more per unit.
 Land and buildings are always capitalized.
-Depreciation is computed using the straight-line method over estimated useful lives of 10 to 60 years for land improvements, 10 to 60 years for buildings, 5 to 30 years for building improvements, and 3 to 50 years for equipment and vehicles.
+Depreciation is computed using the straight-line method over the estimated useful life of each class of depreciable assets, as follows: